-|November 21 TRI-GEAR REPORT|
+|July 18 TRI-GEAR REPORT|

-Flag Salute: President Bob Bustard
+Flag Salute: Past President Stuart Gold

 (Please be sure to report your make-ups for our records and to improve our percentage of attendance!)

 Our thoughts and prayers go out to all who are currently contending with adversity of one type or another.

 Nancy S. was happy to have been visited by her newly wedded grandson and his wife last weekend.

 Cindy R. was happy to have water again in her condo.
 She was also happy that Stuart agreed to step in to run the meeting in President Pat’s absence.

 Jan D. was happy that Dutch soccer team was able to win 3rd place in the World Cup.
 He was also happy to have been honored with his second Walter D. Head Award.

 Bob Balentine was happy to have received a favorable health report and to have had pleasant sailing at the Cape.